-EBITDA decreased by THB 57.31 million or 32.29% EBITDA decreased by THB 57.31 million.
+EBITDA decreased by THB 57.31 million.
 Net profit decreased by 307.76% from an economic slowdown of overall retail business, resulting in the Company's retail business was at loss.

-Table2: Statement of financial position As at 31 December 2017 and 31 December 2016
+Statement of financial position As at 31 December 2017 and 31 December 2016